 Initial Processing.
 Once USCIS accepts your application, we will check it for completeness.
-If you do not completely fill out this application, you will not establish a basis for your eligibility and USCIS may reject or deny your application.
+If you do not properly complete this application, you will not establish a basis for your eligibility and we may reject or deny your application.

 Requests for More Information.
 USCIS may request that you provide more information or evidence to support your application.
 We may also request that you provide the originals of any copies you submit.
-If we request an original document from you, it will be returned to you after USCIS determines it no longer needs your original.
+If we request an original document from you, we will return it to you after USCIS determines it is no longer needed.

 Requests for Interview.
 We may request that you appear at a USCIS office for an interview based on your application.
-At the time of any interview or other appearance at a USCIS office, we may require that you provide your biometrics to verify your identity and/or update background and security checks.
+During your interview, USCIS may require you to provide your biometrics to verify your identity and/or update background and security checks.